-Most of the time, isotretinoin is given to patients suffering from severe acne, but it has been shown – in lower doses – to help rosacea sufferers as well.
+Most of the time, isotretinoin is given to patients suffering from severe acne.

 However, this is a strong medication even at lower dosages, and should never be taken without seeking advice from an expert dermatologist first.
 It should never be taken if you are pregnant.

 Pustules are not always a symptom of rosacea, and it may be that you don’t need to worry about treating them.
 For many, reddened skin is the problem they need to deal with, and as well as the natural remedies mentioned above, there are other ways to deal with this.

 If it is the look of the redness that causes you an issue, then covering it with make up can be a good way to get rid of it – at least from the outside.
 Of course, some cosmetic products can actually exacerbate rosacea, and it is crucial to know whether this is the case for you before you try to cover up the symptoms; you might find that although it is covered, your skin condition actually becomes a lot worse once you remove the make up at the end of the day.

 In order to prevent this from happening, you should check the ingredients on your make up before use.
 Ingredients such as witch hazel, alcohol, eucalyptus oil, menthol, chemical fragrances, and any kind of abrasive scrub can all cause a rosacea flare up.